NVIDIA/TensorRT/tools/Polygraphy/examples/cli/debug/02_reducing_failing_onnx_models/README.md

         `debug reduce` will emit a warning like this when it tries to replace a branch:
         ```
         [W]     This model includes multiple branches/paths.
 In order to continue reducing, one branch needs to be folded away.
-                Please ensure that you have provided a data loader argument to `debug reduce` if your `--check` command is using a non-default data loader.
+                Please ensure that you have provided a data loader argument directly to `debug reduce` (i.e. prior to `--check`) if your `--check` command is using a non-default data loader.
                 Not doing so may result in false negatives!
         ```
         <!-- Polygraphy Test: Ignore End -->